 An interior view of the RR-49 and RT-49.
-Note the metal-tape tuning dial on the receiver; and the unusual tuning caps marked "TRW" in the transmitter.
+Note the metal-tape tuning dial on the receiver; and the unusual tuning caps marked "TRW" in the transmitter (TRW was the contractor for the RT-49 and RP-49).
 The transmitter's heat sink contains 3 large transistors and 2 smaller devices.
 Some components have date codes of early to late 1964, so these units were likely assembled in 1965.
-Author's collection.

 An RP-49 power supply.
 Visible on the right is the DB-9 connector that mates with the transmitter.